 - You need to upload an avatar to your profile

-- You need to add some information about yourself to your profile
+- You must add some information about yourself to your profile

-- You need to read and understand this article
+- You need to read, understand and agree to the contents of this post.

-Once that's all done you'll find the link to contact me is at the bottom of this article.
+Once that's all done you'll find info on what to do next at the bottom of this post.

 Copyright, is this 100 % your own work ?